jfrelinger/scipy_proceedings_2012/jacob_frelinger/jacob_frelinger.rst

 .. class:: abstract

    Flow cytometry has the ability to measure multiple parameters of a heterogeneous mix of cells at single cell resolution.
-This has lead flow cytometry to become an integral tool in immunology and biology.
+This has led flow cytometry to become an integral tool in immunology and biology.
 Most flow cytometry analysis is performed in expensive proprietary software packages, and few opensource tools exist for working with flow cytometry data.